yizhongw/TagNN-PDTB/README.md

 python main.py [--preprocess] [--prepare] [--train]
 ```

-For detailed useage, run `python main.py -h` to see the list of options.
+For detailed usage, run `python main.py -h` to see the list of options.

 ## License